 Security: The services that dental hygienists provide are needed and valued by a large percentage of the population.
 There is currently a great demand for dental hygienists.
 Employment opportunities will be excellent well into the future.
 Due to the success of preventive dentistry in reducing the incidence of oral disease, the expanding older population will retain their teeth longer, and will be even more aware of the importance of regular dental care.
 With the emphasis on preventive care, dentists will need to employ more dental hygienists than ever before to meet the increased demand for dental services.

 Hygienists are in demand in general dental practices and in specialty practices such as periodontics or pediatric dentistry.
 They also may be employed to provide dental hygiene services for patients in hospitals, nursing homes and public health clinics.
+Find out how to become a dental hygienist.

 Depending upon the level of education and experience achieved, dental hygienists can apply their skills and knowledge to other career activities such as teaching hygiene students in dental schools and dental hygiene education programs.
 Research, office management and business administration are other career options.
 Employment opportunities also may be available with companies that market dental-related materials and equipment.